Adding a Built-in Module¶

 Our engineering team actively contributes to the Substrate development by fixing issues and enhancing functionalities.
 As a result, the Tanssi fork repository frequently stays ahead of the official one.
 That is why this example references a built-in module from a Tanssi repository instead of the official one.

-Make the Standard Features Available to the Compiler
+Make the Standard Features Available to the Compiler¶

 In Cargo, the “features” flags provide a mechanism to tell the compiler to include or leave out certain portions of code, which is a useful mechanism to optimize compile time, minimize binary file sizes, or disable certain behavior (for example, not including unit testing or benchmarking functionality in the runtime intended for production).

-To compile the standard features for the Assets module within the runtime, the same Cargo.toml file in the runtime folder must be edited, enabling the flag.
-Everything listed in this section will ensure that it is available to the compiler when building the runtime binary, which is ultimately the file containing all the information to run your Tanssi appchain initially.
+folder must be edited, enabling the flag.
+Everything listed in this section will ensure that it is available to the compiler when building the runtime binary, which is ultimately the file containing all the information to run your Tanssi-powered network initially.

 [features]